excellalabs/excella-central-server/README.md

 Excella Central is a project developed by the JavaScript Specialty Area of Excella Labs.
 The purpose is to bring Excellians together, familiarizing employees with each other in a fun & interactive way.
 Using Ionic Pro, we have created a native in-house mobile app for iOS & Android, as well as a Progressive Web App (which can be found at https://central.excellalabs.com).

-This Node server works in conjunction with our Ionic front-end at https://github.com/excellalabs/excella-central.
+This LoopBack server works in conjunction with our Ionic front-end at https://github.com/excellalabs/excella-central.

 ## Technology Stack

+- Node
 - LoopBack
 - MongoDB (hosted by mLab)
 - Docker